maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

     ├── scRNAseq_organism.yaml
     ├── scRNAseq_pipeline.pdf
     ├── scRNAseq_run-1.log
+    ├── scRNAseq_tools.txt
-    └── scRNAseq_tools.txt
+    └── SingleCellExperiment

  - The **Salmon** directory contains the generated genome index.
- - The **Alevin** directory contains the matrix failes (both bootstrapped and raw) per sample in subdirectories.
+ - The **Alevin** directory contains the matrix files (both bootstrapped and raw) per sample in subdirectories.
  - The **multiQC** directory contains an additional alevinQC html file generated per sample.
+ - The **AlevinForVelocity** directory contains the matrix files with "spliced" and "unspliced" reads per cell in subdirectories.
+ - The **SingleCellExperiment** directory contains the RDS files with "SingleCellExperiment" class R objects, storing spliced/unspliced counts per cell in corresponding assays.

 Understanding the outputs: mode STARsolo
 ----------------------------------------